cal-weng/Terminus-docs/docs/how-to/space/bill.md

    Yes, charges will occur because both Cloudflare and cloud vendors charge us.

    The costs include two parts:
-   1. The fee for traffic going through Cloudflare, which mainly helps to hide the real IP of Terminus and provides basic security protection against Distributed Denial of Service (DDoS) and other threats.
+   1. The fee for traffic going through Cloudflare, which mainly helps to hide the real IP of Olares and provides basic security protection against Distributed Denial of Service (DDoS) and other threats.
    2. The external traffic fees charged by your chosen cloud vendor.

    Honestly, we find the costs for these two services to be quite high, and we are working on optimizing these costs.
 If you have any ideas, feel free to contact us.